Denverper/delaunayTriangulation/README.md

 # delaunayTriangulation

-This is a Python implementation of Randomized Incremental Delaunay triangulation aglorithm, as well as a modification of the algorithm to support priority based nearest neighbor search, as described in the paper: _Efficient Partially Persistent Data Structures for Priority-Based_
+This is a Python implementation of Randomized Incremental Delaunay triangulation aglorithm, as well as a modification of the algorithm to support priority based nearest neighbor search, as described in the paper: _Efficient Partially Persistent Data Structures for Priority-Based Nearest Neighbor Queries_.
-Nearest Neighbor Queries.

 ## Project Structure
 ```